IvanGiacomoni/Iot-Individual-Assignments/README.md

 ## Topics
 Below I list the main topics used by the system:

 - device/+/temperature: used to publish temperature data from a device with a certain id towards Iot-Core
 - device/+/gas_smoke: used to publish gas/smoke data from a device with a certain id towards Ior-Core
 - switchMode/device/+: used to publish towards a device with a certain id the indication of switching to auto/manual mode
-- controlActuatord/device/+: used to publish towards a device with a certain id the indication of turning on/off a certain actuator
+- controlActuators/device/+: used to publish towards a device with a certain id the indication of turning on/off a certain actuator

+## Setup